 SEAK Chinook salmon stocks are currently experiencing a cycle of very low abundance.
 Over the past seven years (2013-2019), the eleven monitored Chinook salmon index systems did not meet escapement goals over 50% of the time.
-In 2019, four of the eleven monitored Chinook salmon index systems were below their escapement goal ranges and three of the five systems for which forecasts are developed are projecting runs below their escapement goal ranges in 2020.
-To meet escapement goals in 2020 in SEAK systems, restrictions will be implemented in gillnet, seine, troll, sport, personal use, and subsistence fisheries throughout SEAK.
+In 2020, five of the eleven monitored Chinook salmon index systems were below their escapement goal ranges and four of the five systems for which forecasts are developed are projecting runs below their escapement goal ranges in 2020.
+In addition, four of the five Chinook salmon stocks for which the department develops formal forecasts are anticipating 2021 runs less than what is needed to achieve minimum escapements: Chilkat, Taku, Stikine, and Unuk Rivers.
+To meet escapement goals in 2021, restrictions will be implemented in gillnet, purse seine, troll, sport, personal use, and subsistence fisheries throughout SEAK.

-The Alaska Board of Fisheries approved action plans for three Chinook salmon Stocks of Management Concern (Unuk, King Salmon, and Chilkat rivers) at the 2018 Southeast and Yakutat Finfish Meeting.
+The Alaska Board of Fisheries approved action plans for three Chinook salmon Stocks of Management Concern (Unuk, King Salmon, and Chilkat Rivers) at the 2018 Southeast and Yakutat Finfish Meeting.
 These plans outline specific actions to be taken in the Neets Bay THA, Districts 11 and 15 drift gillnet fisheries, as well as purse seine, troll, sport, personal use, and subsistence fisheries throughout the region to minimize harvest of Chinook salmon returning to these systems.
-Additionally, the 2020 Chinook salmon forecasts indicate returns to other Southeast Alaska systems, particularly to the Stikine and Taku rivers, will be below escapement needs.
-Management actions for 2020 will be similar to those in 2019.
+In October 2020, the department recommended the board continue the Unuk, King Salmon, and Chilkat Rivers as stock of concern and recommended the board declare the Andrew Creek and the Chickamin, Taku, and Stikine Rivers stocks of Chinook salmon as stocks of concern.
+Management actions for 2021 will be similar to those in 2020.

-More information about the basis for 2020 Chinook salmon conservation measures in SEAK is publicly available (links provided below).
+More information about the basis for 2021 Chinook salmon conservation measures in SEAK is publicly available (links provided below).